niteya-shah/spinifel/README.md

 ## Trailing Underscore Convention:
 Trailing underscores (e.g. rho vs rho_) are used to refer to numpy arrays that have been ifftshifted.

-For unshifted arrays, the FFT/IFFT are defined as:
+For unshifted arrays (i.e. origin at image center), the FFT/IFFT are defined as:
   * f -> np.fft.fftshift(np.fft.fftn(np.fft.ifftshift(f)))
   * f -> np.fft.fftshift(np.fft.ifftn(np.fft.ifftshift(f)))

-For shifted arrays, the FFT/IFFT are thus as:
+For shifted arrays (i.e. origin at image corner (0,0)), the FFT/IFFT are thus as:
   * f_ -> np.fft.fftn(f_)
   * f_ -> np.fft.ifftn(f_)